jescalan/dotfiles/README.md

 - Clone this repo down into whatever folder you store your projects in
 - Make sure you have [hub](https://github.com/github/hub) installed, via `brew install hub`
+- If you already have your own config files, you can back them up with `make backup`.
+This will rename them and put `.bak` at the end
 - Run `make install`

 ### Updating